Clinical neuropsychology

-Clinical neuropsychology is a subfield of psychology concerned with the applied science of brain-behaviour relationships.
+Clinical neuropsychology is a subfield of psychology focused on the applied science of brain–behavior relationships.
 Clinical neuropsychologists apply their research to the assessment, diagnosis, treatment, and rehabilitation of patients with neurological, medical, neurodevelopmental, and psychiatric conditions.
 The branch of neuropsychology associated with children and young people is called pediatric neuropsychology.

 Clinical neuropsychology is a specialized form of clinical psychology focused on research as a focal point of treatment within the field.
 For instance, a clinical neuropsychologist will be able to determine whether a symptom was caused by a traumatic injury to the head or by a neurological/psychiatric condition.
 Another focus of a clinical neuropsychologist is to find cerebral abnormalities.

-Assessment is primarily by way of neuropsychological tests, but also includes patient history, qualitative observation, neuroimaging and other diagnostic medical procedures.
-Clinical neuropsychology requires an in-depth knowledge of: neuroanatomy, neurobiology, psychopharmacology and neuropathology.
+Assessment is primarily by way of neuropsychological tests but also includes patient history, qualitative observation, neuroimaging, and other diagnostic medical procedures.
+Clinical neuropsychology requires an in-depth knowledge of neuroanatomy, neurobiology, psychopharmacology, and neuropathology.

 History

-During the late 1800s, brain–behavior relationships were interpreted by European physicians who observed and identified behavioural syndromes that were related with focal brain dysfunction.
+During the late 1800s, brain–behavior relationships were interpreted by European physicians who observed and identified behavioral syndromes that were related to focal brain dysfunction.

-Clinical neuropsychology is a fairly new practice in comparison to other specialty fields in psychology with history going back to the 1960s.
-Threads from neurology, clinical psychology, psychiatry, cognitive psychology, and psychometrics all have been woven together to create the intricate tapestry of clinical neuropsychology, a practice which is very much so still evolving.
+Clinical neuropsychology is a fairly new practice in comparison to other specialty fields in psychology, with a history going back to the 1960s.
+Parts of neurology, clinical psychology, psychiatry, cognitive psychology, and psychometrics have all been applied together to create clinical neuropsychology, a practice that is very much so still evolving.
 The history of clinical neuropsychology is long and complicated due to its ties to so many older practices.
-Researchers like Thomas Willis (1621–1675) who has been credited with creating neurology, John Hughlings Jackson (1835–1911) who theorized that cognitive processes occurred in specific parts of the brain, Paul Broca (1824–1880) and Karl Wernicke (1848–1905) who studied the human brain in relation to psychopathology, Jean Martin Charcot (1825–1893) who apprenticed Sigmund Freud (1856–1939) who created the psychoanalytic theory all contributed to clinical medicine which later contributed to clinical neuropsychology.
-The field of psychometrics contributed to clinical neuropsychology through individuals such as Francis Galton (1822–1911) who collected quantitative data on physical and sensory characteristics, Karl Pearson (1857–1936) who established the statistics which psychology now relies on, Wilhelm Wundt (1832–1920) who created the first psychology lab, his student Charles Spearman (1863–1945) who furthered statistics through discoveries like factor analysis, Alfred Binet (1857–1911) and his apprentice Theodore Simon (1872–1961) who together made the Binet-Simon scale of intellectual development, and Jean Piaget (1896–1980) who studied child development.
-Studies in intelligence testing made by Lewis Terman (1877–1956) who updated the Binet-Simon scale to the Stanford-Binet intelligence scale, Henry Goddard (1866–1957) who developed different classification scales, and Robert Yerkes (1876–1956) who was in charge of the Army Alpha and Beta tests also all contributed to where clinical neuropsychology is today.
+Researchers like Thomas Willis, who has been credited with creating neurology; John Hughlings Jackson, who theorized that cognitive processes occurred in specific parts of the brain; Paul Broca and Karl Wernicke, who studied the human brain in relation to psychopathology; and Jean Martin Charcot, who apprenticed Sigmund Freud, who created the psychoanalytic theory, all contributed to clinical medicine, which later contributed to clinical neuropsychology.
+The field of psychometrics contributed to clinical neuropsychology through individuals such as Francis Galton, who collected quantitative data on physical and sensory characteristics; Karl Pearson, who established the statistics that psychology now relies on; Wilhelm Wundt, who created the first psychology lab; his student Charles Spearman, who furthered statistics through discoveries like factor analysis; Alfred Binet and his apprentice Theodore Simon, who together made the Binet–Simon scale of intellectual development; and Jean Piaget, who studied child development.
+Studies in intelligence testing made by Lewis Terman, who updated the Binet–Simon scale to the Stanford–Binet Intelligence Scales; Henry Goddard, who developed different classification scales; and Robert Yerkes, who was in charge of the Army Alpha and Beta tests, also all contributed to where clinical neuropsychology is today.